stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 ![Creating a new page](/.gitbook/assets/create_new_page2.png)

 Nice work!
 You created a new page template, and now you can create as many pages as you like from that template.
-Next we'll talk about using Widgets, Singletons, and Areas to add content to your page.